mmolari/morbidostat-genome-analysis/notes/plots.md

 ## Gap frequency

 The script `plot_gaps.py` performs a similar analysis to the one for the *consensus frequency*, but instead of the fraction of consensus reads this will consider the fraction of reads that contain a gap.

+Two plots are different from consensus plots:
+- `gap_vs_genome.pdf`: cumulative gap frequency over a window of 100bps, stratified by time and fwd/rev reads.
+Gaps that form over time should be visible as an increase in this frequency.

 ## Insertions